puregame/ArduJamBox/readme.md

 For bluetooth connectivity the project uses a simple bluetooth module, I got mine from ebay for about $5, it has a USB on one end and a 3.5mm jack on the other.
 Any module with matching description will do.

+An auxilary jack is also very easy to integrate, since

 ### Other Parts:
 1. DIY arduino (any arduino will do):
 	- Atmega328P